philipyoo/trip-manager/README.md

 - Different categories (e.g. flight details, hotel check-ins/outs, restaurant visits, events, tours, etc).
 - Optional alerts.
 Alerts may need to be sent via email since this is a web app.
 Depending on difficulty, maybe allow user to export details of either the whole trip or an itinerary item to their Google calendar and have alerts setup there.

 Additionally, a user can set **places of interest** either in some list or pins on a map.
-Places of interest are "extra" places that might like to visit.
+Places of interest are "extra" places that a user might like to visit.
 An itinerary item might allot a range of time at a certain location.
 Places of interest can be used as reference for things you might want to check out during that time there.
 Or maybe, you have extra time left over and you want to see what else you can do at a given location.
 Places of interest may have the following details/features:
 - General details.
 Allow user to write anything they want about the place of interest.
 - Category (e.g. food, event, sightsee location, etc).
 - Importance flag (e.g. Things I feel I really want to see if time is available).